The Bunker (book): Methodology and controversy

 One of the most unusual claims made by O'Donnell involve the death of Hermann Fegelein.
 Witnesses claimed that he was killed partly because Hitler suspected his mistress at the time was a spy.
 O'Donnell created a theory out of this, and makes the claim that Fegelein's mistress actually was a spy, possibly a Hungarian working for British intelligence.
 However, he could not uncover evidence to support his theory.

+Additionally, despite Reitsch's claim to American interrogators in October 1945 that no other plane was in Berlin that could have flown Hitler to safety, according to O'Donnell she revealed that upon her departure she saw a Junkers Ju 52 nearby, with a pilot "standing by in the shadows ... obviously waiting for somebody".
+Although, Hans Baur confirmed no long range transport plane was present at that time in Berlin, which could have taken Hitler away.

 Breakout

 O'Donnell's main contribution to Führerbunker literature was his account of the "breakout" that occurred on the night of May 1–2, 1945 - no other historian (or writer) attempted to describe this event before him.
 He devotes two chapters to it.

 The survivors divided into groups (some men, including General Hans Krebs, stayed behind to commit suicide).
 The groups left on the evening of May 1, each waiting a period of time after the others left.
 Their plan was to head underground, in the city's subway line, to emerge to the northwest, outside of the Russian-occupied zone of Berlin.
 The three main groups were: